Requests

 Position of a node with respect to an edge

-is strictly included between source and target of edgee
+is strictly included between the source and the target of edgee

 .